 Alicia Evans has been working in libraries for 9 years and is currently the Head of Youth Services at the Geauga County Library Chardon branch in Ohio.
 When she's not reading, organizing library programs, or making impressive lists utilizing the Oxford comma, Alicia can be found quilting or watching horror movies.

 Dr. Brian Flota is a Humanities Librarian (Associate Professor) at James Madison University Libraries.
 He has produced scholarship on comics and pulp magazine collections in libraries, post-9/11 popular music, multi-ethnic American literature, Ishmael Reed, Richard Pryor, Richard Wright, and the Beat Generation.

-Francisca Goldsmith is a consultling librarian who has specialized in advisory work in public libraries and teaches regular courses in multimodal advisory work to library staff.
-She has served on a variety of award committees and juries including as an Eisner judge, an Audie Awards judge, and on YALSA's Printz Award committee.
+Francisca Goldsmith is a consulting librarian who has specialized in advisory work in public libraries and teaches regular courses in multimodal advisory work to library staff.
+She has served on a variety of award committees and juries, including as an Eisner judge, an Audie Awards judge, and on YALSA's Printz Award committee.

 Gómez, Sarah Hannah

 Sarah Hannah Gómez holds an MA in children's literature and MS in library science from Simmons College.
 She is a doctoral student in children's literature at the University of Arizona.

 Andrea Gough is an Adult Services Librarian at the Seattle Public Library with a passion for readers' advisory and collection development.
 She is currently a member of the RUSA CODES Reading List Committee.